Jan. 6 panel to examine extremist groups, ties to Trump - NewsBreak

 Jan.
 6 panel to examine extremist groups, ties to Trump

-The House committee investigating last year’s Capitol rampage will soon turn its gaze to the role played by far-right extremists, examining not only the influence of nationalist networks in carrying out the attack but also what coordination, if any, the Trump White House had with those groups leading up to the violence.
+( The Hill ) – The House committee investigating last year’s Capitol rampage will soon turn its gaze to the role played by far-right extremists, examining not only the influence of nationalist networks in carrying out the attack, but also what coordination, if any, the Trump White House had with those groups leading up to the violence.

 Heading into the next hearing on Tuesday, members of the panel are already promising to reveal previously undisclosed information they say will substantiate those ties.